jessicawitte92/THISTLE_project/HPC/README.md

 HPCs can be slightly different but the overall process will be: convert the Jupyter notebook to a plain Python script, set up your Python environment on the cluster, and submit the script to the queueing system as a job.

+Note: These instructions are provided as a general guide; exact commands and module names will vary depending on the HPC system.

 # Setting up a Python environment on an HPC cluster
 ## Step 1: Convert the notebook to a Python script
-Jupyter notebooks (.ipynb files) cannot be submitted directly to SLURM.
-You can convert them using the following command (run locally or on the cluster login node):
+Jupyter notebooks (.ipynb files) typically need to be converted to Python (.py) files before they can be submitted as jobs.
+You can convert them using the following command, either locally or on the cluster login node:
 ```
 jupyter nbconvert --to script ocr_preprocessing.ipynb
 ```